-Every part of the Schoodic Byway offers opportunities for biking including U.S. Route 1 which is part of the U.S. Bicycle Route 1 along the eastern U.S. coast.
-All 19 miles of Route 186 is a bike route with a 6 mile side loop out of the Winter Harbor village on Summer Harbor Road.
-The 6 mile one way Schoodic Loop Rd in Acadia National Park is offers spectacular scenery and is easy to ride.
+Every part of the Schoodic Byway offers opportunities for biking including U.S. Route 1, which is part of the U.S. Bicycle Route 1 along the eastern U.S. coast from Florida to Calais, Maine.
+All 19 miles of Route 186 are part of the Bold Coast Scenic Bikeway, including a 6-mile side loop out of the Winter Harbor village on Summer Harbor Road and the 6-mile one-way Schoodic Loop Rd in Acadia National Park, which offers spectacular scenery and is easy to ride.

 The Schoodic District of Acadia National Park offers 8.3 miles of non-motorized, gravel bike paths that wind through the hills of the Schoodic Peninsula.
 Start from the Schoodic Woods Campground day-use parking area to follow off-road gravel bike trails to create rides of different lengths.

 The nearby Down East Sunrise Trail is the longest off-road section of the East Coast Greenway, a trail from Key West, Florida to Calais, Maine.
 The trail parallels Route 1, beginning in Ellsworth and heads east 85 miles towards Eastport.
 This unpaved trail is managed for bicyclists, walkers, ATV’s, snowmobiles, cross-country skiers, and horseback riders.
 Cyclists will want to use bikes suited for rough gravel surfaces.